-- To liaise with the member of staff responsible for monitoring children on the Child Protection Plan, ensuring all looked after and previously looked after children in school are safeguarded; - To help an Independent Reviewing Officer (IRO) co-ordinate education and Looked After Children review meetings, so that the Personal Education Plan can inform the child's Care Plan:

-- To attend, arrange for someone else to attend, or to contribute in other ways to Looked After Children at care planning meetings and PEP meetings; - To be the named contact for colleagues in the North Tyneside Virtual School / HIVE Team and other local authorities as appropriate; - To ensure the speedy transfer of information and school records between agencies and other schools; - To ensure the school admits Looked After and Previously Looked After Children in line with the Admissions Code of Practice; schools should admit all looked after children separate to 'In Year Fair Access Protocols'. - To ensure that the Head Teacher considers a range of strategies before exclusion for a looked after child, which should be a last resort.
+- To liaise with the member of staff responsible for monitoring children on the Child Protection Plan, ensuring all CIC and previous children in care in school are safeguarded; - To help an Independent Reviewing Officer (IRO) co-ordinate education and CIC review meetings, so that the Personal Education Plan can inform the child's Care Plan; - To attend, arrange for someone else to attend, or to contribute in other ways to CIC at care planning meetings and PEP meetings; - To be the named contact for colleagues in the Newcastle upon Tyne LA Child Team and other local authorities as appropriate; - To ensure the speedy transfer of information and school records between agencies and other schools; - To ensure the school admits CIC and previous children in care in line with the Admissions Code of Practice; schools should admit all looked after children separate to 'In Year Fair Access Protocols'. - To ensure that the Head Teacher considers a range of strategies before exclusion for a CIC, which should be a last resort.
 This includes contacting the Head of The Virtual School and accessing First Day Response provision.